Doping in auto racing: IndyCar

 Since the series inception in 1996, IndyCar has a substance abuse policy in place.
 The policy is applied to all series sanctioned by IndyCar, currently the IndyCar Series, Indy Lights, Pro Mazda, USF2000 and Global MX-5 Cup.
 Drivers, crew and officials can be subjected to testing (depending on the series).
 The IndyCar organisation can subject subjects to test at random.
 IndyCar may require a drug test also in events of 'reasonable suspicion'.
 Reasonable suspicion includes, but is not limited to, violent temper or an accident during the event.
 When a driver is tested positive for performance enhancing drugs (PED) the driver will be suspended for one year.
-A fine of $5.000 wil also be imposed.
+A fine of $5,000 wil also be imposed.
 With a non-PED positive test (alcohol for example) the driver will be suspended for no less than sixty days.
-A fine of $2.500 wil also be imposed.
+A fine of $2,500 wil also be imposed.

 In the case of multiple violations the driver will be penalized again.
 The height of the penalty will be determined by the specific circumstances.
 The driver may return to competition after psychological and medical evaluation.

 NASCAR

 Drivers

 NASCAR has its own anti doping regulations.
 The substance abuse policy was first implemented in the late 1980s.
-Flaws in the systems allowed drivers to continue to use banned substances.
-One notorious case was that of Aaron Fike.
-After being arrested for heroin possession, Fike admitted using black tar heroin during race weekends.
-In 2009, Jeremy Mayfield failed a drug test for methamphetamine with his stepmother declaring Mayfield has used meth as early as 1998.
+In 2007, Truck Series driver Aaron Fike was arrested for heroin possession; Fike admitted to using black tar heroin during race weekends.
+He was suspended by NASCAR until 2012, when he completed NASCAR's Road to Recovery program.
+In 2009, Jeremy Mayfield failed a drug test for methamphetamine.
 After sitting out the initial penalty, Mayfield tested positive again.
 Mayfield could return to NASCAR competition after completing the Road to Recovery.
-The driver however has questioned the credibility of the testing laboratory recognized by NASCAR (NASCAR later switched drug testing laboratories in 2017) and was later arrested (although he did not serve jail time) after police discovered stolen properties alleged to be linked to his methamphetamine use, including 1.5 grams of meth residue on a plastic bag in a gun safe.
+The driver however has questioned the credibility of the testing laboratory recognized by NASCAR (NASCAR later switched drug testing laboratories in 2017).

 Following the cases of Fike and Mayfield, the policy was overhauled.
-A. J. Allmendinger was one of the first big name drivers failing a drug test.
-Allmendinger tested positive for Adderall.
-Allmendinger was suspended, fired by team owner Roger Penske, and returned to competition 2.5 months later.
+In 2012, A. J. Allmendinger was suspended after testing positive for Adderall, which he said he took unknowingly.
+Allmendinger's suspension was lifted in September of that year.

-In 2018 28-year old Spencer Gallagher won his first NASCAR Xfinity Series race on 28 April.
-On 1 May Gallagher failed the drug test.
-Gallagher was suspended indefinitely and agreed to join the Road to Recovery program.
+In 2018, Spencer Gallagher won his first NASCAR Xfinity Series race on 28 April.
+On 1 May Gallagher was suspended indefinitely for violating the substance abuse policy and agreed to join the Road to Recovery program, missing 7 races before the suspension was lifted.

 After testing positive for a banned substance, the person in question is suspended indefinitely.
 To return to competition the person needs to complete the NASCAR Road to Recovery and have a Road to Recovery Plan approved.
 The plan includes treatment, rehabilitation, counseling and other measures necessary to prevent repetition.